 What should I check before buying?

-Mechanism, opened footprint, sleep surface, mattress type, and who will actually use it.
+The mechanism, the opened footprint, the sleep surface, the mattress or cushion build, and who will actually use it.

 Sources